Cleveland Water Quality at a Glance

 Customer Protection Initiatives

-Cleveland Water offers comprehensive customer programs including complimentary home water testing, point-of-use filter distribution in areas with known lead service lines, and affordability programs for low-income residents.
-The Water First for a Healthy Cleveland initiative provides educational resources about water quality and conservation, while the Lead Safe Cleveland program coordinates interagency efforts on lead hazard reduction.
-Cleveland’s environmental justice framework directs infrastructure improvements toward historically disadvantaged neighborhoods with aging water infrastructure.
-Through these initiatives and continued system modernization, Cleveland maintains its commitment to delivering safe, high-quality drinking water to residents throughout Northeast Ohio.
+Cleveland Water offers comprehensive customer programmes including complimentary home water testing through the Lead Inquiry Line at (216) 664-2882, point-of-use filter distribution through the Healthy Homes programme, and water affordability programmes for low-income residents.
+The Water First for a Healthy Cleveland initiative provides educational resources about water quality and conservation, while the Lead Safe Cleveland programme coordinates interagency efforts on lead hazard reduction.
+Cleveland’s environmental justice framework directs infrastructure improvements toward historically disadvantaged neighbourhoods with ageing water infrastructure.
+You can also check our live U.S. boil water notice tracker for any active alerts affecting the Cleveland area.
+Through these initiatives and continued system modernisation, Cleveland maintains its commitment to delivering safe, high-quality drinking water to residents throughout Northeast Ohio.

 Recommendations for Cleveland Residents